-- Consolidated production and manufacturing under a single Manager of Production at one location resulting in improved utilization of staff and clearer lines of authority; - Diverted heavy manufacturing off-shore close to client sites where appropriate, while maintaining the high IP functions in Ottawa, including the ability to prototype; - Reduced occupancy costs, decreasing space for this group from 28,000 to 14,500 square feet; - Projects are now structured to minimize working capital demands and optimize cash flow and are being quoted at a benchmarked gross margin;

-- We will continue to standardize our products which will streamline our engineering process. - We will continue to focus on the process flow from sale to commissioning and improve project management processes.
+- Appointed a Manager of Operations to tighten process and focus on project management, increasing gross margins by the identification of opportunity and efficiency; - Consolidated production and manufacturing under a single Manager of Production at one location resulting in improved utilization of staff and clearer lines of authority; - Diverted heavy manufacturing off-shore close to client sites where appropriate, while maintaining the high IP functions in Ottawa, including the ability to prototype; - We will continue to focus on the process flow from sale to commissioning/project delivery and improve project management processes. - We will continue to standardize our products which will streamline our engineering process. - We will continue to implement more robust information systems to allow metrics to be tracked on a timely basis.